 To check the status of

-systemctl status xo-server.service, it should display something like that:
+systemctl status xo-server.service, it should display something like this:

 xo-server.service - XO Server Loaded: loaded (/etc/systemd/system/xo-server.service; enabled) Active: active (running) since Thu 2014-08-14 10:59:46 BST; 21min ago Main PID: 394 (node) CGroup: /system.slice/xo-server.service └─394 node /usr/local/bin/xo-server Aug 14 10:59:46 xoa systemd: Starting XO Server...
 Aug 14 10:59:46 xoa systemd: Started XO Server.
 Aug 14 10:59:48 xoa xo-server: WebServer listening on http://0.0.0.0:80

-If you still use the first XOA (which is not the "unified" version), you could migrate easily all your settings (ACLs, users, server, etc.) to the new one painlessly.
+If you still use the first XOA (which was not the "unified" version), you can easily migrate all your settings (ACLs, users, servers, etc) to the new version painlessly.

-To do that, go into "Settings/Config" of your old XOA.
+To do so, go into "Settings/Config" of your old XOA.
 Export the configuration: you'll download a

 config.json file you downloaded previously, by doing a drag and drop: